 JOIN LOGIN JOIN

-GW is Bringing Back the Good Stuff for Boxing Day
+GW Brought Back the Good Stuff for Boxing Day

 warhammer exclusives wal new releases pre order games workshop new releases warhammer roadmap games workshop new releases warhammer roadmap

-GW is bringing back two popular Warhammer Commemorative minis for Boxing Day, which makes us think there really are no true collectible miniatures from GW.
+GW brought back two popular Warhammer Commemorative minis for Boxing Day, which seems to confirm that there really are no true collectible miniatures from GW.

 Games Workshop kicked off the season by cracking open the Grotmas Calendar, then casually dropping the news that two old Commemorative Series minis are marching back onto shelves for Boxing Day 2025.